shinefield/mangoszerodocumentation/database/world/fishing-loot-template.rst

 .. note::

-    junk loot to be distributed when fishing with low skill in a zone may be added by using an entry identifier of ``0``.
+    Junk loot to be distributed when fishing with low skill in a zone may be added by using an entry identifier of ``0``.

 item